trueos/trueos-docs/trueos-handbook/luminaplugins.rst

 A Separator, seen in :numref:`Figure %s <luminamenuplugin1>`, is simply a horizontal line which can be used to divide entries in the right-click menu.
-When added to the menu, use the up and down arrows in the plugin selection menu to place the Separator plugin between the plugins you wish to place a line between.
+When added to the menu, use the up and down arrows in the plugin selection menu to place the Separator.

 .. _Settings: